||Harry S Truman (D)

 Senate Republican Leader Kenneth S. Wherry (R-NE) reveals to reporters that Washington, D.C. police provided that estimate during a closed session of a Senate Appropriations Subcommittee.
 D.C.
 Vice Department head, Lt.
 Roy Blick, testified that his estimate of 300 to 400 gays employees in the State Department was based on “a quick guess.”
 He guessed that there are five thousand homosexual men in the District of Columbia (out of a population of 800,000), and that three-fourths of them hold government jobs.
 Wherry praises Blick as a “one-man watchdog of the city’s morals,” but Wherry is disappointed that the city’s vice squad doesn’t maintain a master list of arrested homosexuals to cross-check against federal employment rolls.
 Wherry also tells reporters that his committee has uncovered “a plan of Communists to sabotage and damage” Washington if war were to break out.
 The plan allegedly involves a “Red Fifth Column” using “sex degenerates for subversive purposes,” though he didn’t give any details of the purported plot.
 He also claims to have traced a “nest of homosexuals” to the Soviet embassy.

 President Truman’s Fair Employment Practices Commission (FEPC) bill, the most controversial part of his civil rights program, receives its death blow in the Senate today when the an attempt to end a filibuster by Southern Democrats is defeated.
-A vote to cut off debate and proceed with a vote is defeated in a 52 to 32 vote, where 64 votes, or two-thirds of the Senate, is needed.
+A vote to cut off debate and proceed with a vote is defeated in a 52 to 32 vote, where 64 votes, or two-thirds of the Senate, is needed to end debate.
 Southern Democrats launched their filibuster on May 8

 , when the bill was first brought to the Senate floor.
 Nineteen Democrats joined thirty-three Republicans to vote for cloture, while six Republicans join twenty-six Democrats from the South, border states and the West to uphold the filibuster.
 Twelve Senators are absent when the roll call is taken.

-May 19: Thirty-one people are killed and hundreds injured in South Amboy, New Jersey, when 420 tons of military munitions explode.
-The munitions are part of two shipments, one of land mines bound for Pakistan and one of gelatin dynamite destined for Afghanistan, are being loaded from railroad cars onto barges, to be carried out to the steamship Flying Clipper.
-Thirty one are killed, most of them dockworkers whose bodies are never found.
-More than 350 are injured.
+May 19: Massive explosion destroys New Jersey town.
+Thirty-one people are killed and hundreds injured in South Amboy, New Jersey, when 420 tons of military munitions explode.
+The munitions are part of two shipments, one of land mines bound for Pakistan and one of gelatin dynamite destined for Afghanistan.
+The shipments are being loaded from railroad cars onto barges, to be carried out to the steamship Flying Clipper.
+Thirty-one are killed, most of them dockworkers whose bodies are never found.
 Nearly every building in South Amboy is damaged or destroyed, and windows are shattered across Staten Island and in other communities as far as 25 miles away.
 New Jersey declares martial law as soldiers, fire departments, Red Cross disaster units and medical personnel rush to the stricken community.
 Thousands of unexploded anti-personnel mines are scattered throughout the area.
 One such mine will be found in a locomotive’s coal tender three weeks later.

 ▲Saturday, May 20